Pasta Carbonara — Easiest Weeknight Dinner

 - Coarse salt and ground pepper

-- 4 leeks (white and light-green parts only), halved lengthwise, thinly sliced, and soaked in cold water
+- 4 leeks (white and light-green parts only), halved lengthwise, thinly sliced, soaked in cold water and drained

-- 3/4 pound short pasta, such as campanelle, orecchiette, or gemelli
+- 3/4 pound pasta, such as campanelle, orecchiette, or gemelli

 - 2 large eggs

-- 1/2 cup fresh parsley leaves, coarsely chopped
+- 1 cup fresh parsley leaves, roughly chopped

 Instructions

-- Add pasta to pot and cook according to package instructions.
-Reserve 1/4 cup or more of the pasta cooking liquid — I reserve about 2 cups to ensure I have extra on hand for reheating.
-In a large bowl, whisk together eggs, parmesan, lemon zest, and lemon juice.
+- Add pasta to pot and cook al dente according to package instructions.
+Reserve 1 to 2 cups of the pasta cooking liquid.
+In a medium bowl, whisk together eggs, parmesan, lemon zest, and lemon juice.
 Whisk 1/4 cup pasta water into egg mixture.

 - Prep Time: 15 minutes